cryotato/cryotato.github.io/_pages/shop.md

 ## Emergent phasing

 *   Full moon - Sub-String :: Light scatters from a second sun on the underside.
 String presence gates photon return, & so the string-shadow binary is flipped.
 Compared to the overexposed readings from the sun, a cleaner wave can be extracted from the secondary reflections of the moon.
 *   Moonlight Eclipse cancellation :: Binary opposition is hardwired.

-Above : Blocked : Zero.
-Below : Reflected : One.
+above : blocked : zero.

+below : reflected : one.

+velocity : design : comfort.

 Signals are intrinsically phase-opposed by nature.
-Polarity itself becomes the signal, folding themselves onto each other - comb-filtered chaos.
+Polarity itself becomes the signal, blending & folding themselves onto each other
 *   Phase Diversity :: Dual-Point Capture :: Opposing sensors mirror the humbucker's logic, but optically intensified.
 Noise rejection becomes active phase-sculpting.
 Stereophonic depth emerges from differential light-paths interacting in phase-space.
 Time smeared, cloned, inverted across the string axis.
 - Reflected lasers below the strings provide a cleaner sound and help preserve dynamics.
 - Because the signal from the direct and reflected lasers are opposed, together they phase (when string is still, the direct laser is blocked from reaching the photodiode - a 0, but the reflected laser relies on the string being in place to reflect into the photodiode at all - 1)